 The Ninja series’ 500cc variant comes With sharp design and powerful engine.
 It is suitable for both city rides and long highway journeys.
 Whether you are a beginner or an experienced rider, this bike promises a smooth and enjoyable riding experience.

-In this post, we’ll dive into the Ninja 500 price, specs, features, mileage, and everything you need to know before bringing this machine.
+In this post, we’ll dive into the Kawasaki Ninja 500 price, specs, features, mileage, and everything you need to know before bringing this machine.

 Kawasaki Ninja 500 Specifications

-Specification | Details |
+Category | Details |

 ---|---|

-Engine Type | Liquid-cooled, 4-stroke, parallel twin |
+Engine Type | 451 cc, Liquid-cooled, DOHC, 4-stroke, Parallel Twin |

-Bore x Stroke | 70.0 x 58.6 mm |
+Bore x Stroke | 70.0 mm × 58.6 mm |

-Fuel System | Fuel injection: 32 mm x 2 |
+Fuel System | Fuel Injection: 32 mm × 2 |

 Lubrication | Forced lubrication, wet sump |